 Posters about responsibility are posted in different areas of the primary school.
 Photo: Dinh Thu Hong

-Three questions to ask yourself
+Three self-questioning questions

 - Should I do that?